savente93/svelte-polls/README.md

+This was made while following along with this tutorial: https://youtube.com/playlist?list=PL4cUxeGkcC9hlbrVO_2QFVqVPhlZmz7tO

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.